dan-b/fullstack_coding_challenge/README.md

 Demo: https://fullstack-coding-challenge-danb1.c9users.io/
+Best viewed on a mobile device.
+Tested on Nexus5 and iPhone6.

 My attempt at the Tinder Full Stack Coding Challenge to recreate the main screen.
 I used AngularJS, HammerJS, https://github.com/RyanMullins/angular-hammer, and Bootstrap.